-The Saudi UDI code is divided into two UDI types, the UDI-DI and the UDI-PI.
+The Saudi UDI code divides into two UDI types, the UDI-DI and the UDI-PI.
 Additionally, there is the DM UDI (Direct Marking) for reusable medical devices.

 The UDI-DI identifies a specific product of a manufacturer and is the key to the corresponding data in the UDI database, SAUDI-D. Accordingly, manufacturers must ensure to assign globally unique UDI-DIs.

-Some product data that is included on the label must also be included in the UDI-PI.
-This includes serial number, batch number, expiry date, and software identifier.
+There are some product data that are on the label that also needs to be incorporated into the UDI-PI.
+Among them are serial number, batch number, expiry date, and software identifier.
 The date of manufacture only needs to be included as a UDI-PI if the date is mandatory for product control or if no other UDI-PIs are available.
 Reusable medical devices must also have a Direct Marking UDI (DM UDI) on the device itself.
-This also applies if they are reprocessed between uses.
-Excluded from the DM UDI marking on the device itself are devices for which this is not possible for technical or safety reasons or for which the device and its function would be impaired as a result.
+Furthermore, this also applies if they are reprocessed between uses.
+Excluded from the DM UDI marking on the device are products where it is not possible due to technical or safety reasons or where the product and its function would be impaired as a result.

-The UDI must be applied in two different ways.
+The UDI has to apply in two different ways.
 In HRI form, i.e., human-readable, and in AIDC form, Automatic Identification and Data Capture, i.e., via barcodes or RFID.
-However, if manufacturers use RFID technology, they must also apply a 2D barcode to the label.
-The UDIs must be applied on all packaging levels, except on the shipping cartons.
+However, if manufacturers use RFID technology, they must also incorporate a 2D barcode into the label.
+Lastly, the UDIs must be provided on all packaging levels, except on the shipping cartons.

-Some additional requirements apply to software as a medical device or implants, for example.
+Some additional requirements apply to software as medical devices or implants, for example.

 When must a new UDI be assigned?

-There are several events defined by the SFDA that result in the assignment of a new UDI.
+Within the SFDA, several defined events lead to the assignment of a new UDI.
 These include the change of the following attributes, among others:

 - Traceability or Identifiability are affected.